protonet/app-manager/doc/rabbit.md

 Overview
 --------
-App Manager binds to the `appmanager` queue on the `rpc` exchange and chills there, waiting for JSON-based requests.
+App Manager binds to the `app-manager` queue on the `rpc` exchange and chills there, waiting for JSON-based requests.
 Each request is expected to have the following basic structure: